-Email application materials to email@example.com on or before October 15, 2013
+Application information will be announced shortly.
+Emailed application materials will be due to firstname.lastname@example.org on or before October 15, 2014 for consideration.

 NOA is pleased to announce the newly formed opera stage director internship.
 The recipient will work with a distinguished veteran of opera stage direction during an opera scenes workshop, young artist program or opera production.
 The internship is scheduled for summer 2014.

 An applicant must have at least a Bachelor’s Degree in music or theatre.
 The person selected will have experience in stage direction and stage management.
 The intern will be near the beginning of his/her professional career as a stage director with a sincere interest in opera and working with singers.

 at work with Paul Houghtaling

 All completed application materials must be sent ELECTRONICALLY to email@example.com and must be received on or before October 15, 2013.